 Transcript: When Meat Can Be a Lifesaver

 Remember the arachidonic acid story?
 We make it, but we can also get it in our diet eating other animals that make it; same thing with cholesterol.
-There are other similar necessary components found exclusively or almost exclusively in the animal kingdom—not the plant kingdom— such as carnosine, carinitine, creatine, and taurine.
+There are other similar necessary components found exclusively, or almost exclusively, in the animal kingdom—not the plant kingdom— such as carnosine, carnitine, creatine, and taurine.

 But if something is made only by animals, what about those eating vegetarian?
 Thankfully, vegetarians are animals too, so they make it themselves.
 Now, carnivores are the exception.
 Cats don’t make taurine, for example, but that’s because they’re built to eat animals that do.
 But humans produce all these compounds on their own--unless they have some rare genetic inborn error of metabolism birth defect.